Car Accidents - FAQ

 Q: If I don't feel injured after an automobile accident, do I have to see a doctor?

 Both you and your passengers should consider seeing a doctor after an accident.
 The doctor may recognize injuries, sometimes serious, that are not apparent to you.
 The charges for a doctor visit and medical treatment may be covered by your insurance.
-It's not recommended that you settle claims from an accident until a doctor has seen you and advised you about the extent of your injuries.
+It's not recommended that you settle claims from an accident until a doctor has seen and advised you about the extent of your injuries.

 Q: What if I believe the accident I was in was at least partly my fault?

 You're probably not in the best position to assess how or why the accident happened.
-Defective equipment in your vehicle, a malfunctioning traffic signal, or another driver's intoxication are among many possible causes of an accident, which your attorney can investigate and evaluate.
+Defective equipment in your vehicle, a malfunctioning traffic signal, or another driver's intoxication are among many possible causes of an accident, all of which your attorney can investigate and evaluate.
 Accepting blame and apologizing to another driver may be used as evidence against you at trial.
 Leave it to a judge or jury to decide who is at fault.

 Q: Can I still win my case if my memory of the accident now conflicts with things I might have said at the time of the accident?